-As the Gowrie to Helidon project has been declared a ‘coordinated project’ by the Queensland Office of the Coordinator-General (OCG), Inland Rail are required to submit an Environmental Impact Statement (EIS).
+The Gowrie to Helidon project was declared a ‘coordinated project’ by the Queensland Office of the Coordinator-General (OCG) in 2017, requiring Inland Rail to submit an Environmental Impact Statement (EIS).

 Engineering and environmental investigations